ks982579/vite-landing-page/README.md

 ## Challenges

-This project was enjoyable for the most part.
+This project was both enjoyable and a learning experience.
+It was good practice for Typescript on the frontend and I also did a lot of research into Material UI (MUI).

 The biggest challenge was getting the project to work correctly in CodeSandBox.io.
 Having built the project in my NeoVim editor using my WSL environment,